gregpalmr/alluxio-trino-edge-cache/README.md

 # alluxio-trino-edge-cache

-### A demonstration of Alluxio Edge caching data for Trino queries.
+### A demonstration of Alluxio Edge for Trino caching data for Trino queries.

 ## INTRODUCTION